369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-multiple-variable/README.md

 One final example to find the feature scale.

 Our learning algorithm is to estimate the price of a house in the city.
 If we have a feature xᵢ that we want to capture the age of the house.
-All the houses in our traniong set have an age of 30-50 years, with an average of 38 years
+All the houses in our training set have an age of 30-50 years, with an average of 38 years
 Using mean normalisation and feature scaling we can use
 ```
 	     age of house - 38